Updated: June 1, 2022

-“Associate” means any current, former or prospective employee, temporary worker, intern, other non-permanent employee, contractor or consultant of any subsidiary or affiliate of Huntsman who is located in the EU, the UK, or Switzerland.
+“Associate” means any current, former or prospective employee, temporary worker, intern, other non-permanent employee, contractor or consultant of any subsidiary or affiliate of Huntsman who is located in the EU or Switzerland.

-“Consumer” means any natural person who is located in the EU, the UK, or Switzerland.
+“Consumer” means any natural person who is located in the EU or Switzerland.

 “Covered Person” means any Consumer, but excludes any individual acting in his or her capacity as an Associate.